Edmonds College Logo

 Credits: 2.0

 Covers common activities and responsibilities of a pharmacy technician and current trends in practice including development of pharmaceutical care, the economic and government pressures on pharmacy, and increasing automation of the medication distributing function.
-Prerequisite(s): AHE 110, AHE 116, and BSTEC 104, all with a minimum grade of 2.0 or equivalent.
+Prerequisite(s): AHE 110, AHE 116, and HCA 104, all with a minimum grade of 2.0 or equivalent.

 Course Level Objectives